Copy-House/copy-house.github.io/_insights/how-linkedin-supercharges-your-seo-strategy.md

 Blend both long- and short-tail keywords across your profile and content.
 Long-tail keywords help potential clients find your brand through search, while short-tail keywords improve your visibility on LinkedIn itself.

-⚠️ Tip: 97% of visitors won’t click ‘See more’ on your About section, so lead with your most relevant keywords.
+⚠️ Tip: [97%](https://www.linkedin.com/posts/richardvanderblom_ctr-linkedinbyrichardvanderblom-socialselling-activity-7041327323597418496-eVTp/?originalSubdomain=sk){:target="_blank"} of visitors won’t click ‘See more’ on your About section, so lead with your most relevant keywords.

 Avoid keyword stuffing — LinkedIn’s spam filters penalise overuse.
 Instead, focus on natural phrasing that mirrors how your audience speaks and searches.

 ### Activate Creator Mode to diversify your content

-LinkedIn’s Creator Mode boosts content discoverability and unlocks new features like:
+[LinkedIn’s Creator Mode](https://members.linkedin.com/linkedin-creators-home){:target="_blank"} boosts content discoverability and unlocks new features like:

 - **Newsletters**
-- **Live Streams** — which get 24x more comments than standard posts
+- **Live Streams** — which get [24x more comments](https://blog.hubspot.com/marketing/linkedin-live#:~:text=In%20fact%2C%20LinkedIn%20Live%20videos%20get%2C%20on,native%20video%20produced%20by%20the%20same%20broadcasters.){:target="_blank"} than standard posts

 Creator Mode also reshuffles your profile layout to prioritise high-value content.
 Use bold graphics and headlines that directly address your audience’s business challenges.

 ### Utilise LinkedIn Analytics to improve your SSI

-Your **Social Selling Index (SSI)** is a key metric.
+Your [**Social Selling Index (SSI)**](https://www.linkedin.com/help/linkedin/answer/a547077){:target="_blank"} is a key metric.
 Aim for a score of 70+ to show LinkedIn’s algorithm that you’re a trustworthy and active profile.

-Users with high SSI scores enjoy up to 45% more visibility.
+Users with high SSI scores enjoy up to [45%](https://www.linkedin.com/pulse/power-ssi-why-your-linkedin-social-selling-index-chris-marsal-oliv%C3%A9/){:target="_blank"} more visibility.

 To boost your SSI: